fmedioni/SmartLists-Samples/README.md

-# Smart Lists Samples for Summer 23 3.2
+# Smart Lists Samples for Spring 24 3.4

 In this repository, you will find several predefined Smart Lists covering all the use cases of the component.